 Nurturing Body, Mind…and Spirit

 Rogers Behavioral Health believes in treating the whole person – body, mind and spirit.
 As a result, Rogers offers spiritual care resources developed specifically to assess and address the spiritual needs of patients.
+These resources may vary depending on treatment goals, program and medical status, and location.

 This program is sustained solely by private donations made through the Foundation.
 It is offered free of charge to patients and serves all faith backgrounds and worldviews.
 The spiritual care staff collaborates with the patients’ treatment teams as a part of the multi-disciplinary approach offered at Rogers.